timquinlan/nginxplus_dynamic_rewrites/README.md

     export default {csv_rewrite, set_uri}

-The nginx.conf for this method is similar to the previous example.
+The nginx.conf for this method is similar to the previous example, but has an additional js_set call to define and store a new variable called $uri_from_csv.

     server {